Catalog: Southern Tier Teacher Center Network

 Dates: 11/1/2025 to 2/1/2026

 This course will highlight the foundational Empowered Educator mindset, emotional intelligence, and cognitive neuroscience.
 Here you will get the skills and strategies to integrate professional excellence and personal well-being into your classroom.
 THRIVE is a self-paced course designed to help educators break free from burnout, build emotional resilience, and reclaim their joy.
 You'll learn how to get better at setting boundaries that stick, creating more calm and organized routines, restoring your energy and clarity, and reigniting your purpose in and out of the classroom.
-This is a 3-month, self-paced virtual course for your convenience, with two monthly group coaching calls for support and 15 total hours of professional development.
-Virtual synchronous group coaching sessions will be held on the 2nd and 4th Wednesdays of each month beginning at 7:00 pm.
-Participants will be emailed a registration link directly from the Empowered Educator program.
+This is a 3-month, self-paced virtual course.
+A virtual synchronous Open Q&A live session will be held on the 2nd Wednesday of each month, beginning at 7:00pm EST. Participants will be emailed a registration link directly from the Empowered Educator program.
+Note: Registrations submitted after 11/1 will start on 11/15 and end on 2/15/26.
+Registrations submitted after 11/15 will begin on 12/1.

 Program: Cortland County Teacher Center